Google Nest Mini 2nd Gen (Coral)

 - Same look as the previous model

 The Nest Mini (2nd Generation) is Google’s newest Mini Speaker.
 Released on October 22, 2019, the Nest Mini features an assortment of improvements, like better sound, faster processing, and much more, to deliver a better experience for the user than its predecessor.
-Similar to its predecessor, it’s a wonderful entry to the smart home — supplementing Google’s lineup with previous devices like the Google Home and Google Home Max.
+Similar to its predecessor, it’s a wonderful entry if you’re looking to finally get on board with a smart home — supplementing Google’s lineup with previous devices like the Google Home and Google Home Max.

 Same look, but few design improvements

 The Nest Mini looks almost identical to the Google Home Mini.
 It’s 1.65 inches tall and 3.85 inches in diameter, and it has a fabric design and the same rounded shape.
 The Nest Mini comes in four color choices: Chalk, charcoal, coral, and a new sky color.
 We received the chalk color for our review.

 The new Mini has some improvements in design over its predecessor.
 Although you may not notice much difference at first glance, the differences become more apparent during the setup process.
 For instance, there’s a small cutout for a screw on the back of the device that allows you to mount it on a wall.
 The top fabric portion of the Nest Mini is made from 100% recycled plastic, while the external enclosure is comprised of at least 35% post-consumer recycled plastic.
 The Nest Mini is slightly heavier than the Home Mini (181 grams versus 173 grams), and you can feel the quality of the craftsmanship when you hold the Nest Mini in your hand.